sonokjw/HiFashion/README.md

 ### I. Instruction to run:

 In the current stage, the app only supports running on **MacOS** and **not with M1 Chip**.
 Make sure to have Python 3.6+.

+Below is the step by step guide:

 ##### Activate a Python virtual environment: